judka-uriel/uriel-book/uriel_en.md

 declaiming the words, ignoring the moral of this story about love of one's neighbor.
-Instead, they are guided by the saying of Rabbi Chelbo from Yevamot [47b](https://www.sefaria.org/Yevamot.47b.5): “Proselytes are as hard for Israel as a sore of leprosy”.  <!-- Although now the meaning of this expression corresponds more to this: “Ba'alei teshuvah are as hard as a sore.”  -->
+Instead, they are guided by the saying of Rabbi Chelbo from Yevamot [47b](https://www.sefaria.org/Yevamot.47b.5): “Proselytes are as hard for Israel as a sore of leprosy.”  <!-- Although now the meaning of this expression corresponds more to this: “Ba'alei teshuvah are as hard as a sore.”  -->

 If in our time the widowed foreign Moabitess Ruth were to come to the Orthodoxes